ClickHouse/clickhouse-docs/docs/en/cloud/reference/byoc.md

 **Troubleshooting access**

 ClickHouse Cloud engineers require troubleshooting access via Tailscale.
-They will be provisioned with just-in-time certificate-based authentication to BYOC customer services.
+They will be provisioned with just-in-time certificate-based authentication to BYOC deployments.

 *Inbound, Public (can be Private)*